indolering/blang/README.md

 💥Blang.js🔥 is a <a href="https://en.wikipedia.org/wiki/Polyfill">pollyfill</a> for the `<BLINK>` tag.

 Actually, it's more than that.
+In 2013 elitist designers, [accessibility "experts"](https://www.w3.org/TR/CSS21/text.html#lining-striking-props), and epilepsy-nazis killed the `<BLINK>` tag. 🔫Blang.js🎉 restores the web to its former glory.

 It's a movement.
 A movement to make the web great again (#MWGA)!!

-In 2013 elitist designers, [accessibility "experts"](https://www.w3.org/TR/CSS21/text.html#lining-striking-props), and epilepsy-nazis removed the `<BLINK>` tag. 🔫Blang.js🎉 restores the web to its former glory.

 How To Use
 ==========